rust-lang/rfcs/text/0000-let-else.md

 Boolean matches are not useful with let-else and so lazy boolean expressions are disallowed for reasons noted in [future-possibilities][].
 These types of expressions can still be used when combined in a less ambiguous manner with parenthesis, which is allowed under the two expression restrictions.
+Invisible groupings from macros expansions are also allowed, however macro expansion representations to humans should include parenthesis around the expression output in this position if it ends in a `}` where possible (or otherwise show the invisible grouping).

 Any refutable pattern that could be put into if-let's pattern position can be put into let-else's pattern position.